Always Stay Online and Active on Slack with WebSocket Framejacking

 Console messages

-We see that when the browser loses focus and then is made active again, some console messages appear, but there are no similar WebSocket messages.
+We see that when the browser loses focus and then regains focus, some console messages appear.
+However, there are no corresponding WebSocket messages.

 Question: Can we remove browser event listeners related to losing focus?